hep-mirrors/sherpa/doc/parameters/processes.rst

 and the lepton-pair invariant-mass cuts implied by :option:`SELECTOR` ``Mass`` entries are all forwarded to Pepper at startup.
+:ref:`Max_N_Quarks` is forwarded per process, so that a limit set for one jet multiplicity applies to that multiplicity alone, just as it does on the Sherpa side.
+Pepper counts quark pairs rather than quarks, so the value is halved on the way;
+if Pepper's own ``main.n_max_quark_pairs`` is stricter, that setting still wins.
 Sherpa's ``SCALES`` choice is also best-effort aligned with Pepper's hard-coded :math:`\mu^2` setters
 (see Pepper's ``main.mu2``);